Local sports roundup: Holmen, Taebel win MVC golf meet

 UW-La Crosse 6, Luther (Iowa) 3

-The women’s tennis team collected their third straight win and gained to 15-3.
+The Eagles collected their third straight win and moved their record to 15-3.